nicolaspanel/numjs/README.md

 ### Convolution

-`convolve` function can be used to compute the discrete, linear convolution of two multi-dimensional arrays:
+`convolve` function can be used to compute the discrete, linear convolution of two multi-dimensional arrays.

+Example:
 ```js
 > x = nj.array([0,0,1,2,1,0,0])
 array([ 0, 0, 1, 2, 1, 0, 0])